Sanjay83174/College-University-Management-System/README.md

 GetUpcomingEvents

-These procedures help retrieve data efficiently.

-🔐 Database Configuration (Backend)
+🔐 Environment Configuration

-Update your backend .env file with the following:
+Create a .env file inside the server folder:

+env
+Copy code
 DB_HOST=localhost
 DB_USER=root
 DB_PASSWORD=your_password
 DB_NAME=north_gate_university
+⚠️ Do NOT upload .env to GitHub.

-✅ Verify Database Setup
+✅ How to Verify Setup

-After importing the database, run:
+Run in MySQL:

+sql
+Copy code
 SHOW TABLES;

-If all tables are visible, the database setup is successful.
+If tables are visible, setup is successful ✅

 📌 Notes

-This database is designed for educational purposes
+Designed for educational purposes

 Can be extended with:

-Online payment gateways
+Online payment integration

 Role-based access control

-Advanced reporting dashboards
+Reporting dashboards

-▶️ How to Use

-Start backend server

-Start frontend application

-Open browser and go to http://localhost:3000

-Login as Admin or User

-Manage students, faculty, and courses

-🎯 Purpose of the Project

-Academic mini/major project

-Learning full-stack development

-Understanding React, Node.js, and MySQL integration

-👨‍💻 Developer

-Name: Your Name

-Course: MCA

-Project Type: College Management System

-📌 Note

-This project is developed only for educational purposes.
-Further enhancements can be added like:

-Role-based access

-Attendance system

-Payment module
+⭐ Conclusion
+This project demonstrates a complete full-stack College Management System using modern web technologies and a well-structured database.